 Dimenhydrinate has antiemetic but not prokinetic effects.
 Therefore, dimenhydrinate is only a second-line treatment for migraine attacks, unless the sedative side effect is desired.
 Dimenhydrinate is available as coated tablets, syrup, chewable tablets, suppositories, and for intravenous and injectable administration.

-I suffer from positional vertigo, so I have to do so-called positioning maneuvers to get rid of it!
-With every exercise I vomited my heart out.
-The only thing that helped me was Paspertin, without which no exercise was possible
+I suffer from positional vertigo, so I have to do so-called repositioning maneuvers to get rid of it!
+With every exercise, I vomit my guts out; only Paspertin helped me, without it, no exercise was possible

-The remedy has always (!) helped me wonderfully.
+This medication has always worked wonders for me.
 Never had any side effects.
-Unfortunately, since it is no longer as effective as it used to be, I just take 4 to 5 times the amount.
+Since it's unfortunately not as effective as it used to be, I'm now taking four to five times the dose.
 Now it works again.
-It's all ok.
-Unfortunately it is more expensive.
-Has anyone ever thought about why the industry allows the approval of an important drug to expire?
-The end didn't come as a surprise
+Everything's fine.
+It's just a shame it's more expensive.
+Has anyone ever wondered why the pharmaceutical industry lets the approval for an important drug expire?
+The end wasn't exactly a surprise

-It's good that an indispensable medication is available again.
-Unfortunately, the new pack sizes only allow a three-day treatment for adults.
-In the case of a manifest gastrointestinal virus, this is not really practical.
+It's good that an essential medication is available again.
+Unfortunately, the new package sizes only allow for a three-day course of treatment for adults.
+That's not very practical when dealing with a full-blown gastrointestinal virus.

-Many doctors say MCP makes you psychotic.
+Many doctors say MCP causes psychosis.
 What nonsense!!!

-If you take MCP and already have psychosis, that's understandable!
+If someone is taking MCP and already has a psychosis, that's understandable!

 MCP is a very good medication!!!

-In the meantime, however, I didn't have to go without, but instead stockpiled supplies in good time and ended up with tablets (10 mg) from a friend.
-He told me that the tablets were still available as usual, only the drops were affected.
-Before I could question this with my family doctor, the drops were approved again and the problem was solved (1mg/ml instead of 4mg/ml) MFG DASK
+Since it's been back on the market, I've been taking it again.
+In the meantime, I didn't have to go without it; I had stockpiled it in time and ended up with tablets (10mg) from an acquaintance.
+He told me the tablets were still available as usual, only the drops were affected.
+Before I could check with my doctor, however, the drops were re-approved, and the problem was thus resolved (1mg/ml instead of 4mg/ml).

-I once accidentally overdosed on the MCP drops and, based on this very frightening and unpleasant experience, I can only say that the active ingredient concentration should have been adjusted earlier.
+I accidentally overdosed on the MCP drops once, and based on this very frightening and unpleasant experience, I can only say that the adjustment of the active ingredient concentration should have been made earlier.

-Both the pharmaceutical companies and the regulatory authorities “play” quite lightly with the suffering of seriously ill patients.
-Because only they were extremely affected by the lockdown.
-Someone who occasionally took MCP for bloating certainly didn't miss the drug.
-For the others there were dramatic consequences!!!!
-How presumptuously everyone makes decisions, and those who are sometimes really tragically affected are left defenseless in the “battle”!
-There needs to be commissions for something like this in which those affected sit in order to weigh up whether, for example, such an important remedy should only be restricted to family doctor treatment.
+Both pharmaceutical companies and regulatory authorities are playing with the suffering of seriously ill patients quite recklessly.
+Because only they were severely affected by the ban.
+Someone who occasionally took metoclopramide (MCP) for bloating certainly didn't miss the medication.
+For others, the consequences were dramatic!
+How presumptuous everyone is making these decisions, leaving those truly tragically affected defenseless!
+Commissions must be established for such matters, with representatives from those affected, to weigh the options and decide whether, for example, such an important medication should be restricted to general practitioners only.

 Finally!!!!!!